eduardopmolina/cypressP1/README.md

 TeatCase
 TestCase for Test

-TODO: Make some calls more readable.
+TODO: Make some calls more readable using Ailiases.

-TODO: Validation on fielñds.
+TODO: Validation on feilds.
+Use Then to ensure async does not take over.

 TODO: Integrate to CI.
 Eg. Drone, CricleCI, Jenkins etc.

-TODO: Make dta Data Drive.
+TODO: Make data Data Driven.

 TODO: Make pwd secret.

 TODO: Ask for Cypress property to be used.
-This would help in readability & also for creating function to cut down on typing and readability.
+This would help in reliability and readability & also for creating function to cut down on typing.

 TODO: Integrat TestCase, Test(s), Steps, Expected Results, Actual Results, Description, Pass/Fail.